abhishekjaden/chest-xray-detection/MODEL_CARD.md

 **YOLOv8s is under-confident.** Raw scores of 0.35 were correct 62% of the time; 0.83 was correct 99% of the time.
 Isotonic calibration reduced ECE by **93.7%** (0.249 → 0.016).

-**Calibrated output is capped at 0.95.** The uncapped fit mapped high scores to a literal 1.0, but that estimate rested on only 4 test samples in the top confidence bin — not statistically supported, and inappropriate to display as certainty in a medical context.
+**Calibrated output is capped at 0.95.** The uncapped fit mapped high scores to a literal 1.0, but that rested on only 4 test samples in the top confidence bin — not statistically supported, and inappropriate to display as certainty in a medical context.
 The cap costs 0.0012 ECE.

 **Known limitation:** the isotonic fit has flat regions where distinct raw scores collapse to identical calibrated values (raw 0.35 and 0.55 both map to 0.69).
-This reflects monotonicity enforcement through noisy mid-range bins on 6,754 test predictions, and makes the confidence slider less granular in that range.
+This reflects monotonicity enforcement through noisy mid-range bins on 6,754 test predictions.

 **The YOLOv8s calibrator is applied in the deployed demo.** Displayed confidences reflect measured precision on this dataset.
 Calibration does not change detection accuracy — mAP is unchanged — it makes the confidence values honest.

 ## Limitations (evaluated, not assumed)

-- **Data scarcity is the binding constraint.** This was tested interventionally: switching to a stronger architecture (YOLOv8s) improved all 14 classes, yet data-scarce classes remained unusable.
+- **Data scarcity is the binding constraint.** Tested interventionally: switching to a stronger architecture (YOLOv8s) improved all 14 classes, yet data-scarce classes remained unusable.
 Architecture is not the limitation.
-- **Twelve of fourteen classes should not be relied upon.** Classes with 15–30 training examples produce frequent false positives, visible in the failure analysis.
+- **Twelve of fourteen classes should not be relied upon.** Classes with 15–30 training examples remain near-zero in both models.
 - **Calibration is dataset-specific.** The isotonic curve is fitted to this data's distribution and would require refitting for other populations or equipment.
+- **Conservative on out-of-distribution images.** YOLOv8s produces roughly 3.6× fewer predictions than Faster R-CNN at more than double the precision, and frequently returns no findings on radiographs unlike its training data.
-- **Attention is diffuse.** Feature-activation mapping shows the model attends to thoracic anatomy rather than artifacts, but broadly rather than focally — consistent with over-prediction.
+- **Attention is diffuse.** Feature-activation mapping (measured on Faster R-CNN) shows the model attends to thoracic anatomy rather than artifacts, but broadly rather than focally.
 - **Trained on a subset** due to compute constraints.
 Full-dataset training would likely improve rare-class performance.
-- **Out-of-distribution performance untested.**

 ## Ethical Considerations